 The Privacy Lab is led by Prof. Apu Kapadia in the School of Informatics, Computing, and Engineering at Indiana University.
 Our goal is to advance research in online privacy, mobile security, and peer-to-peer systems.
 For an overview of our research, see our Research Projects and Publications pages.

-Apu Kapadia’s research at Indiana University has been sponsored by the National Science Foundation (NSF), Institute for Information Infrastructure Protection (I3P), Microsoft Research, Google, Center for Applied Cybersecurity Research, and School of Informatics, Computing, and Engineering.
+Apu Kapadia’s research at Indiana University has been sponsored by the National Science Foundation (NSF), Institute for Information Infrastructure Protection (I3P), Microsoft Research, Google, Grant Thornton, Center for Applied Cybersecurity Research (Indiana University), School of Informatics, Computing, and Engineering (Indiana University), and the SPICE security center at Indiana University.

 Security Reading Group